 I included the web site below because I felt it was the best in giving a clear and learned history of the Scottish Kings including the Malcoms.
 Malcom I (reigned 943-954) is the anglicized name of Mael Coluim mac domnaill.
 The name Mael Coluim or MacColuimb means a "devotee of St. Columba" an Irish missionary who converted many Scots to Christianity.
 He became the King of Scots when his cousin, Constantine (Causantin mac Aeda) abdicated the "crown" to become a monk.

 House of Dunkeld When you click on this site, go to the home page to see the full succession of Scottish Kings.
 There is much information here and you will see that early Scottish kings were murdered or assassinated right and left.
-Malcom I must have been somewhat successful to have lasted for 11 years.
+Malcom or Malcolm I was born abt.
+900/901 AD, became King 942 AD and was slain in 954 AD.
+Malcom I must have been somewhat successful to have lasted for 12 years.

 At the right is a hand painted picture of the Malcolm Coat of Arms. ► I found this among my Uncle Vincent Malcom's papers and I have no Idea who drew and painted it.
 The latin words in ardua petit translate to "He aims at difficult things" and Deus refugium nostrom means "God is our refuge."
 Click on the picture and see an enlarged version and the official Malcom plaid.